a1346054/dnscrypt-resolvers/v3/public-resolvers.md

 ## cleanbrowsing-adult

-Blocks access to adult, pornographic and explicit sites.
+Blocks access to all adult, pornographic and explicit sites.
 It does not block proxy or VPNs, nor mixed-content sites.
 Sites like Reddit are allowed.
 Google and Bing are set to the Safe Mode.
+Malicious and Phishing domains are blocked.
+(DNSCrypt)

 Warning: This server is incompatible with anonymization.